 Pink eye treatment: What if I wear contact lenses?

 During treatment for infectious pink eye (conjunctivitis), you'll be advised to temporarily stop wearing your contact lenses.
-It's OK to start wearing your contacts again once you've completed your antibiotics, your eye is no longer pink and you've had no discharge for 24 hours.
+It's OK to start wearing your contacts again once you've completed your antibiotics, your eye is no longer pink and you've completed recommended follow-up with your provider.

 After treatment is complete, your doctor will likely recommend that you throw out contacts you've worn if your lenses are disposable.
-This can save you from getting a repeat infection.
+This can prevent you from getting a repeat infection.

-If your lenses aren't disposable, disinfect them overnight before reusing them.
-Don't forget to double-check the expiration date on your lens disinfection solution to be sure it's still effective.
-Ask your doctor if you should discard and replace your contact lens accessories, such as the lens case used before or during the illness.
+If your lenses aren't disposable, disinfect them overnight and consult with your doctor if they can be used again or thrown away.
+Don't forget to double-check the expiration date on your lens disinfection solution to be sure it's not expired.
+Ask your doctor if you should discard and replace your contact lens accessories, such as your current lens case.